Decisions, DecisionsBefore you start calculating, make a few general decisions about your trip:

-Saving on Disneyland TicketsOur summary of Disneyland discount ticket options can save you money, but the easiest way to lower the ticket cost is to spend less time in the park.
-Use Ridemax to spend less time in line, then pack up the towels and sunscreen and spend one day at the beach instead of the park.
-And rent a car for just that one day instead of the whole trip.
+Saving on Disneyland TicketsOur summary of Disneyland ticket discounts can save you a little money, but the easiest way to lower the ticket cost is to spend less time in the park.

-A family of four, with one child over 9 (the age Disneyland starts charging them adult admission) could save $100 by buying tickets for three days instead of five, and you might actually get to enjoy more attractions than if you went for three days without Ridemax.
+A family of four, with one child older than 9 (the age Disneyland starts charging them adult admission) could save $100 by buying tickets for three days instead of five.

 Saving on Meals